Why Is the Dow Jones Industrial Average Considered Outdated?

 This is a criticism that is both mathematically dubious and simultaneously not as bad as it sounds given that the overlap between the S&P 500, which is weighted by market capitalization, and the Dow Jones Industrial Average is meaningful.
 Yes, the S&P 500 is better diversified but not nearly so much that it’s resulted in objectively superior performance or risk reduction over the past few generations; another mystery of the Dow’s performance.
 Besides, the Dow Jones Industrial Average isn’t meant to capture the performance of all stocks, it is intended to be a barometer; a rough estimate of what is generally going on in the market based on the leading companies that represent American industry.

 To provide a counter-example to that last sentence, billionaire investor Charlie Munger, who is fond of holding securities outright with no debt against them and sitting on them for periods of 25 years or longer, argues that if a wise, experienced businessman or businesswoman knows what he or she is doing, and has financial experience necessary to understand and analyze risk, he or she would be justified holding as few as three stocks if those stocks were in incredible non-correlated businesses and not held in a hypothecated account.
 For example, Munger sometimes uses an enterprise such as The Coca-Cola Company to illustrate his point.
 Coke has a market share so impressive that it generates cash from somewhere around 3.5 percent of all beverages humans ingest on the planet in any given day, including tap water, does business in 180+ functional currencies, enjoys mouthwatering returns on capital, and even boasts far more product line diversification than most people realize; e.g., Coca-Cola is not just a soda company, it is also a major provider of tea and orange juice, as well as has growing lines in other areas such as coffee and milk.
-Munger argues that a company such as Coke might be an appropriate choice if — and this is a big if — the hypothetical expert investor with an enormous amount of experience and a substantial personal net worth far beyond what it would ever take to support himself or herself could devote the time necessary to remain involved and active in studying the firm’s performance with each quarterly release, treating it, in a sense, as if it were a privately held family business.
+Munger argues that a company such as Coke might be an appropriate choice if — and this is a big if — the hypothetical expert investor with an enormous amount of experience and a substantial personal net worth far beyond what it would ever take to support himself or herself could devote the time necessary to remain involved and active in studying the firm’s performance with each quarterly release, treating it, in a sense, as if it was a privately held family business.
 In fact, he has supported this argument by pointing out that most — not all, but most — significant foundations that were backed by a large donation of founder’s stock would have done better over time to hold on to the initial stake rather than diversifying that stake through the sale of securities.
 The crux of Munger’s argument comes down to the fact that he believes it is possible to reduce risk, which he does not define as volatility but, rather, the probability of permanent loss of capital, by understanding the actual operating risks of the companies one owns, which can be impossible if trying to keep track of something like 500 separate businesses.

-Some Closing Thoughts About the Dow Jones Industrial Average
+Some closing thoughts about the Dow Jones Industrial Average

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.